GreptimeTeam/docs/docs/nightly/en/db-cloud-shared/clients/grafana-integration.md

 ## GreptimeDB Data Source Plugin

+The GreptimeDB data source plugin is based on the Prometheus data source and adds GreptimeDB-specific features.
+The plugin perfectly adapts to the GreptimeDB data model, thus providing a better user experience.
+In addition, it also solves some compatibility issues compared to using the Prometheus data source directly.

 ### Installation

 The GreptimeDB Data source plugin can currently only installed on a local Grafana instance.